You’re making beef jerky and can’t get it right at all. How do you know when beef jerky is done dehydrating? Aren’t you curious?

 But, if you must know, the time ranges between 4 hours to 12 hours.
 So, you can average the time, which comes down to 10 hours.
 Then, after 10 hours, you can taste your beef jerky and see if it’s done dehydrating or not.

-Look at The Surface
+Look At The Surface – Surface Test

 Checking the surface can give you an idea about the beef jerky.
 If the slice feels juicy and greasy, it needs more time to be done.
 When the jerky is done, it’ll feel dry in your hands.
 However, the texture will be similar to leather.